eclipse-lsp4j/lsp4j/documentation/releasing.md

 - [ ] Check [CHANGELOG.md](https://github.com/eclipse-lsp4j/lsp4j/blob/main/CHANGELOG.md) is up to date.
 The changelog should have a version entry, release date, API Breakages and other information consistent with current entries in the changelog.
 - [ ] Check [README.md](https://github.com/eclipse-lsp4j/lsp4j/blob/main/README.md) is up to date.
 In particular that the planned release and which versions of DAP and LSP are support is listed.
 - [ ] Increment version of all feature.xml, pom.xml and any other place full version is used.
 (Easiest way is global find and replace, e.g. `s/0.23.0/0.24.0/g`, `s/0.22.0/0.23.0/g` and review changes.)
 Ensure that `-SNAPSHOT` is restored in the [gradle/versions.gradle](https://github.com/eclipse-lsp4j/lsp4j/blob/main/gradle/versions.gradle) and  [releng/pom.xml](https://github.com/eclipse-lsp4j/lsp4j/blob/main/releng/pom.xml)
-- [ ] Enable `sh './releng/deploy-build.sh'` in [releng/build.Jenkinsfile](https://github.com/eclipse-lsp4j/lsp4j/blob/main/releng/build.Jenkinsfile)
+- [ ] Enable `cd releng && ./deploy-build.sh'` in [releng/build.Jenkinsfile](https://github.com/eclipse-lsp4j/lsp4j/blob/main/releng/build.Jenkinsfile)
 - [ ] Ensure [the CI build](https://ci.eclipse.org/lsp4j/job/lsp4j-multi-build/job/main/) is stable - it is always better to release a "Green Dot" build

 Items in the days ahead of Release day: